-ParsePort also offers the ability for reporting entities to use Excel as the reporting input tool.
-This enables entities to either link data into Excel through formulas, database lookups etc. But users can also insert their data manually or by copying it from other sources.
+We also offer reporting entities the ability to use Excel as the reporting input tool.
+This enables entities to either link data into Excel through formulas or database look-ups.
+But users can also insert their data manually or by copying it from other sources.

 Once the reports are ready, users simply need to click a button in their Excel sheet, and within a manner of seconds the report is validated and converted into XBRL.